10 Best Solar Stocks To Invest In

 Canadian Solar Inc. (CSIQ)

 Investors looking for exposure north of the border might be interested in Canadian Solar Inc., which creates solar panels for large projects.
-Revenues are booming at the company, reaching $1.93 billion in Q3 2022.
-Analysts have a “buy” rating on the stock and see gains of about 45% in the coming 12 months.
+Revenues are booming at the company, reaching $1.93 billion in Q3 2022, a 57% increase year over year.
+Analysts have a “buy” rating on the stock and see gains of about 2% in the coming 12 months.

 Sunlight Financial Holdings Inc. (SUNL)

 Another alternative way to play the solar space is to invest in financial companies that finance the industry.
 In this regard, Sunlight Financial Holdings Inc. may be an interesting play.
-The company is certainly speculative, as it only came to market in 2021 as a special purpose acquisition company, trades in the low single digits and is down about 63% YTD in 2022.
-For those who can tolerate the high level of risk, however, analysts see a potential 12-month gain of 35%, even though their average rating is “hold.”
+The company is certainly speculative, as it only came to market in 2021 as a special purpose acquisition company, it trades in the low single digits, and it is down about 57% over the past year.
+For those who can tolerate the high level of risk, however, analysts see a potential 12-month gain of 55%, and their consensus is that it’s a buy.

 SunPower Corp.
 (SPWR)